Why LLM Context Windows Fill Up Faster Than You Think

 LLMLingua and its successors (LLMLingua-2, LongLLMLingua) approach the compression problem at the token level rather than the content level.
 Instead of summarizing, they identify individual tokens in the prompt that carry low information content — tokens the model could predict easily from context — and remove them.

 The result is a compressed prompt that looks slightly garbled to a human but retains its semantic content for the LLM.
-Research benchmarks show 2–3× compression with accuracy loss under 5% on most tasks.
+Research benchmarks show 2–3× compression with accuracy loss under 5% — but that figure is measured on information-retrieval and general QA benchmarks.
+On tasks requiring exact recall (code, precise numbers, legal clauses), accuracy loss is higher and harder to predict.
+Use it where meaning matters more than precision.
 The most effective targets are:

 Token compression is not suitable for content where every word matters: code that will be executed, legal clauses, precise numbers, or any content where errors compound.
 Research benchmarks showing under-5% accuracy loss are measured on information-retrieval and general QA tasks with ample context — for tasks where precision is critical, test compression in your specific domain before deploying it.
 It should not be applied to user messages — compressing user input changes the user's meaning before the model sees it.